AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/sponsored-visa-application/landing/2015-01-01-intro-text.md

 As part of your application you will need to provide the Australian Government with some additional information.

-Please wait to make any travel arrangements until your visa is confirmed.
+Please wait until your visa is confirmed before you make any travel arrangements.

 [Learn more about your work visa]()